theuerc/Website/src/routes/blog/introducing-gitpod-dedicated.md

 <Signup class="!mx-auto !left-0" toType="dedicated-signup" />
 </div>

-## Ending support for Self Hosted and moving our source to AGPL
+## Ending support for Self Hosted and moving our source code to the open-source AGPL licence

 We have decided to stop supporting self-hosting Gitpod for the reasons mentioned above.
 The focus on Gitpod SaaS and Gitpod Dedicated enables us to ship improvements much faster.